Farm to Table: An Inside Look At Cameron’s Experience

 In 2020, I plan to increase our laying hen numbers to 100 and will begin raising roughly 50 broilers for the first time.
 From past experience and hours of research, I have found what I think will be the most suitable breeds for our operation.

-Rhode Island Reds have always been a breed near and dear to my heart, because that is the only breed my grandmother raised.
+Rhode Island Reds have always been a breed near and dear to my heart because that is the only breed my grandmother raised.
 The Rhode Island Reds are known for being a dual-purpose breed, brown egg color, laying 5 +/ eggs a week and the hens have a calm temperament.

 I have noticed that some customers prefer purchasing white eggs over brown.
 In order to meet customer demand, I have decided to add Austra Whites to the flock.
-The Austra Whites are considered a docile breed, great for free-range and lay 4 to 5 eggs a week.
+The Austra Whites are considered a docile breed, great for free-range, and lay 4 to 5 eggs a week.
 Now, no flock is complete without adding some color to it, and I’m excited to add Easter Eggers to our flock.
 I have not raised them before, and I know that when Stetson is a little older he can take some green eggs to school for Dr. Seuss day.

 Chickens For The Table

 We will also raise broilers starting this year.
-We are currently in the early stages preparing the farm to take on broilers.
+We are currently in the early stages of preparing the farm to take on broilers.
 We are researching processing equipment to buy and locking down the location of where we are going to raise our broilers.
 I recently had the opportunity to go over to our neighbors to help process their birds.
 Come to find out, they purchase all of their birds from Meyer Hatchery.
 After talking to them, I came to the conclusion that we are going to raise Cornish Cross Broilers.
 These birds are ready for processing in 5-8 weeks and with good management, your processed weight will average between 4-8 pounds.

 2020 has already been so rewarding and it’s only the beginning.
 I am so excited about my role with Meyer Hatchery working for their remote team and being able to share my experiences with all of you.
 In case it wasn’t obvious, I will be purchasing all of our chicks from Meyer Hatchery.
 Stay tuned for updates on how we progress with our farm to table operation.
 Wishing you all a wonderful and prosperous year.